forksbot/aioli/README.md

 Aioli is a Framework for building RESTful HTTP and WebSocket API *Packages*.
-Its component system provides a sensible separation of request/response handling, application logic and data access layers, and was built with emphasis on portability and composability.
+Its component system provides a sensible separation of application logic, data access and request/response layers, and was built with emphasis on portability and composability.

 Furthermore, it makes use of asyncio, is lightweight and provides high performance and concurrency -- especially for IO-bound workloads.